User Guide

 Problem Definition

-First, an objective function (also called fitness function in this library) needs to be defined in the function form.
-Then, the standard data structure dict is used as a simple yet effective way to store all settings related to the optimization problem at hand, such as:
+First, an objective function (also called fitness function in evolutionary computation or loss function in machine learning) needs to be defined in the function form.
+Then, data structure dict is used as a simple yet effective way to store all settings related to the optimization problem at hand, such as:

 • fitness_function: objective/cost function to be minimized (func),